-By definition, a project must have a start and a finish.
-"Business as usual" is never project work and does not require the skills of a project manager.
-Before the beginning of a project, there will be some preparatory work to define the concept.
-Between the commencement and completion, there are discrete stages that define the project work.
+By definition, projects are time-bound; they must have a start and a finish.
+A major upgrade might be project work if it requires significant resources and coordination of stakeholders.
+Operational or regular maintenance work is never a project and does not require the skills of a project manager.

+Projects are not unexpected; something will instigate the need for a project.
+Before a project starts, there will be some preparatory work to define the concept and scope for the project.

+Between the commencement and completion of a project, there are discrete stages that comprise the project work.
 It is not until after project completion that the deliverable will enter an operational status and become business as usual.